ObserveRTC/schemas/npm-lib/README.md

-mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier mediaStreamId | Unique identifier of the SFU stream id the rtp pad belongs to mediaSinkId | Unique identifier of the SFU stream id the rtp pad belongs to sctpStreamId | Unique identifier of the SCTP stream the event is related to rtpPadId | Unique identifier of the Sfu Pad the event is related to payload | the human readable message of the event
+mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with sfuId | The generated unique identifier of the SFU payload | the human readable message of the event